dexie-bot/viem/site/pages/op-stack/utilities/opaqueDataToDepositData.md

 # opaqueDataToDepositData

-Converts an opaque data into a structured deposit data object.
+Converts opaque data into a structured deposit data object.
 This includes extracting and converting the `mint`, `value`, `gas`, `isCreation` flag, and `data` from a hex string.

 ## Import